Integrated Hierarchical Decision-Making in Inverse Kinematic Planning and Control: Evaluation

 \section{Evaluation}

-We evaluate our developments for S-SHQP both on hierarchies of numerical test-functions and robot \mbox{SHIK-P} and \mbox{SHIK-C} with AGS.
-In each~\ref{eq:qp}, we define the trust region constraint on the zeroth level.
-This constraint is defined as a $\ell_2$ constraint (similarly for variable regularization constraints) and can be solved as described in~\cite{pfeiffer2024}.
-The null-space basis of active constraints is computed according to~\cite{pfeiffer2021}.
+We evaluate the proposed S-SHQP framework on both hierarchies of numerical test functions and robotic applications, including \mbox{SHIK-P} and \mbox{SHIK-C}.
+In each~\ref{eq:shqp}, a trust-region constraint is defined at the zeroth level.
+Variable regularization or nonlinear robotics constraints like collision avoidance are defined in the $\ell_2$-norm and can be solved as described in~\citep{pfeiffer2024}.
+The nullspace basis of active constraints is computed following~\citep{pfeiffer2021}.